Sushi Pack

 Sushi Pack is an animated action-adventure television series created by Studio Espinosa and developed by Tom Ruegger and Nicholas Hollander.
 Produced by DIC Entertainment Corporation and CloudCo, Inc. the show aired for two seasons and 26 episodes comprising 52 segments on the KEWLopolis programming block of CBS from November 3, 2007 to February 28, 2009.

 This show, along with DinoSquad and Horseland, were the final three series produced by DIC before their acquisition with Cookie Jar Entertainment, who produced the second and final season of Sushi Pack until the series ended its run in 2009.
-Cookie Jar (along with most of the DiC library) would be acquired by DHX Media (now known as WildBrain) in 2012.
+Cookie Jar (along with most of the DiC library) would be acquired by DHX Media (which is now known as WildBrain) in 2012.

 Premise

-The series centres on a fictional superhero team of anthropomorphic remains of sushi and/or common sushi ingredients (wasabi, salmon, crab, tuna and octopus) that had become sentient after getting hit by a lightning storm.
+The series centres on a fictional superhero team of anthropomorphic remains of sushi and/or common sushi ingredients (octopus, tuna, salmon, crab, and wasabi) that had become sentient after getting hit by a lightning storm.
 They use their "wits and powers" to save the world from dastardly villains.
 Morals featured throughout the series involve learning about friendship, cooperation skills, and teamwork.